leark/VendorOrderTracker.Solution/README.md

 ## Description

+A simple website where a user can add vendors and orders for the vendors that were added.
+Users can click on the names of vendors they've added to create an order with title, description, price and order date.
+Clicking on the order on vendor page lets users to be able to see the details of the order.
+Users can also delete the orders or vendors by clicking on a button on respective pages.

 ## Setup/Installation Requirements
+_Requires console application such as Git Bash, Terminal, or PowerShell_

-1. Open Git Bash if on Windows and terminal if on Mac
+1. Open Git Bash or PowerShell if on Windows and Terminal if on Mac
 2. Run the command

     ``git clone https://github.com/leark/VendorOrderTracker.Solution.git``